robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 Using the code above, we've replaced the text content of our `.widget` div using a shadow tree.
 To create a shadow tree, we first specify that a node should act as a **shadow host**.
 In this case, we use `.widget` as our shadow host.
 Then we add a new node to our shadow host, known as a **shadow root**.
 The shadow root acts as the first node in your shadow tree and all other nodes descend from it.

-If you were to inspect this element in the Chrome Dev Tools (and you had [Show Shadow DOM](/blog/2013/08/26/shadow-dom-introduction#the-shadows) turned on), it would look something like this:
+If you were to inspect this element in the Chrome Dev Tools, it would look something like this:

 {% img center http://robdodson.s3.amazonaws.com/images/shadow-dom-basic-inspect.jpg 'Inspecting our first shadow dom' %}

-Do you see how `#document-fragment` is grayed out?
-That's our shadow root. **The takeaway is that the content inside of the shadow host is _not_ rendered.
+Do you see how `#shadow-root` is grayed out?
+That's the shadow root we just created. **The takeaway is that the content inside of the shadow host is _not_ rendered.
 Instead, the content inside of the shadow root is what gets rendered.**

 This is why, when we run our example, we see `Im inside yr div!` instead of `Hello, world!`